Cottonseed Oil Cake Prices Surge Amid Rising Demand | Business

 - India

-On Friday, the prices of cottonseed oil cake experienced an uptick of Rs 21, reaching Rs 2,962 per quintal in futures trading.
-This movement was attributed to speculators forming new positions in response to heightened demand.
+Cottonseed oil cake prices climbed by Rs 21, reaching Rs 2,962 per quintal on Friday in futures trading.
+The rise occurred as speculators created fresh positions, buoyed by higher demand.

-Trading on the National Commodity and Derivatives Exchange showed that the cottonseed oil cake meant for June delivery appreciated by Rs 21, or 0.71%, now standing at Rs 2,962 per quintal.
+On the National Commodity and Derivatives Exchange, the price for June delivery saw an uptick of Rs 21, or 0.71%, trading at Rs 2,962 per quintal.
+The open interest for this contract stood at 85,760 lots.

-Market analysts pointed out that the expansion of positions by market participants, fueled by a robust demand for cattle feed, was the key driver behind the increase in cottonseed oil cake prices.
+Market experts attributed the price increase to the expansion of positions by traders amid a surge in demand for cattle feed.
+This growing demand is largely influencing the market dynamics of cottonseed oil cake.

 (With inputs from agencies.)